Children as well as adults have human rights.

 - the right to play and have fun!

-Click here for the full text of the Convention
+See the full text of the Convention of the Rights of the Child

 How are children's rights protected in Australia?